 - > Treats iron and manganese with high capacity, which is not possible with other competitive medias available in the market.

 - • Unlike other conventional filter media, KATALOX LIGHT® does not very frequent regeneration, which makes it unique in the industry.

 - • Mechanical Filtration (fine particles, TSS, Turbidity, etc.)

 - • Installation of KATALOX LIGHT® system for removal of Turbidity, iron and manganese is very simple.
 This can be performed by few simple instructions by Watch Water.

 2.2 USING ZEOSORB

-- > ZEOSORB® has been introduced to the process purification of drinking water and wastewater due to its large specific surface area and the selective adsorption of substances.
-For instance, as ammonia dissolved organic matter and many other cations.
+- > Zeosorb® has been introduced to the process purification of drinking water and wastewater due to its large specific surface area and the selective adsorption of substances.
+For instance, ammonia dissolved organic matter and many other cations.

 - > Removal of suspended particles and Turbidity.

 2.3 RIVER WATER TURBIDITY

-The test of ZEOSORB vs Multimedia Media filtration were conducted for fine particle (turbidity) removal from river water.
+The test of ZEOSORB vs Multimedia Media filtration was conducted for fine particle (turbidity) removal from river water.
 Pressure vessels (18″ diameter) were operated with a service flow of 36.7 m/h of bed area for six consecutive days and turbidity (NTU) was measured in the feed and filtered water.
-The filtered water average NTU was approximately 1/3 of the multimedia filtrate, indicating superior fine particle removal by ZEOSORB.
+The filtered water average NTU was approximately 1/3 of the multimedia filtrate, indicating superior fine particle removal by Zeosorb®.

 Lower capital requirement to increase Filtration Capacity: Generally, the capacity of a filter plant can be doubled with no increase in the plant by switching the filter media to Zeosorb®.